vippsas/vipps-woocommerce/readme.txt

 == Changelog ==
 = 2023-10-06 version 1.14.14 =
-Fix sanitizion of output in Buy-Now button code
+Fix sanitizion of output in Buy-Now button code; thanks to Darius Sveikauskas for reporting

 = 2023-09-18 version 1.14.13 =
 Check that images uploaded to receipts are either jpeg or png